 Ship biscuits were first produced at 31 Shore, a public house in Leith, Edinburgh, from 1813.
 Robert Mathie (1790 – 1863) took over the business from 1817.
 He employed five men by 1851.

 Mathie retired and sold the business to William Crawford (1818 – 1889) in 1856.
 Crawford immediately opened an outlet on 14 Leith Street, Edinburgh to extend his customer base.

 Crawford was a master baker employing six men and one boy by 1861.
 He relocated his Edinburgh outlet to 2 Princes Street from 1866.

 Crawford employed five men and one boy in 1871.

-William Crawford died in 1889 as a well-respected figure in Leith and Edinburgh.
+William Crawford died as a well-respected figure in Leith and Edinburgh in 1889.
 He was succeeded as principal of the firm by his son, William Crawford (1858 – 1926), a man of a retiring disposition.
-It would be due to his efforts that would see the family firm grow to national scale.
+It would be due to the efforts of the son that the family firm would grow to national scale.

 The Elbe Street factory was described as “large” by 1891.